zad-sixstrings/vgc/README.md

 Laziness.

 ## Why is the interface in French?
 I live in a French speaking area and most of my collection has either French or European editions of games and consoles.
 I therefore chose to make the UI in French.
-However, the code is commented in english and most variables and functions are in English as well.
+However, the code is commented in English and most variables and functions are in English as well.